Friday, May 29, 2020

 Living with Valerie and Engelbert Charles was the prince's cousin, Karl Rudolf, the Duke of Croy, whose home had been destroyed by a bomb ten days earlier.
 (The Duke was married four times.
 His first wife was American, Nancy Leishman.
 They divorced in 1922.)

-Valerie Marie never met her father, but she did have a relationship with her two aunts, which lead to meeting other cousins, including Queen Victoria Eugenia of Spain, who lived in exile in Switzerland.
+Valerie Marie never met her father, but she did have a relationship with her two aunts, which led to meeting other cousins, including Queen Victoria Eugenia of Spain, who lived in exile in Switzerland.

 "My mother loved "the Schleswig-Holstein bastard" who smothered her with lovely presents," Infanta Maria Cristina of Spain wrote to me in July 1988.
 "But Aunt Louie [Princess Marie Louise of Schleswig-Holstein] wasn't amused by this intimacy between the cousins.
 She was always known as the bastard.
 Poor Valerie, very smart, pretty & fickle.
 She killed herself one night with every pill she found.
 Depression I suppose and an impossible love.
 It was a general shock.
 Her father must have been a crashing pompous bore!"